Zachar2/docs.influxdata.com/content/enterprise_influxdb/v1.7/guides/https_setup.md

     ```

     <dt>
-    Once you have enabled HTTPS, you must use `-bind-tls` in order for influxd-ctl to connect to the meta node.
+    Once you have enabled HTTPS, you must use `-bind-tls` in order for `influxd-ctl` to connect to the meta node.
-    Because the cert is self-signed, you MUST also use the `-k` option.
+    Because the certificate is self-signed, you must also use the `-k` option to skip certificate verification.
-    This skips certificate verification.
     </dt>

     A successful connection returns output which should resemble the following: